The ring of local tropical fans and tropical nearby monodromy eigenvalues: Introduction

 3. The strict transforms of $X\subset S$ under $\pi$, denoted by $Y\subset W$, are smooth in a neighborhood of $\pi^{-1}(0)$ and intersect transversally each of the orbits $E\in\mathcal{E}_\varnothing$ (and hence each of $E\in\mathcal{E}$) by smooth sets $Y_E$ and $W_E$ respectively. \end{definition}

-For every germ of a holomorphic function $f$, admitting an embedded toric resolution $\pi$, we shall define the set of {\it tropical nearby monodromy eigenvalues (t.~n.~e.)} $M_{f,\pi}$ (see Definition \ref{deftne} below) that depends only on the combinatorics of $Z$ and the Euler characteristics of connected components of the strata $W_E\setminus Y_E,\, E\in\mathcal{E}_\varnothing$. \begin{theorem}[Theorem \ref{main}] For every embedded toric resolution $\pi$ of a singularity $f$, every t.~n.~e. is indeed a nearby monodromy eigenvalue. \end{theorem} \begin{conjecture}[Constructive Denef--Loeser conjecture] For every embedded toric resolution $\pi$ of a singularity $f$ and every pole $q$ of the topological $\zeta$-function of $f$, we have $\exp{2\pi i q}\in M_{f,\pi}$. \end{conjecture}
+For every germ of a holomorphic function $f$, admitting an embedded toric resolution $\pi$, we shall define the set of {\it tropical nearby monodromy eigenvalues (t.~n.~e.)} $M_{f,\pi}$ (see Definition \ref{deftne} below) that depends only on the combinatorics of $Z$ and the Euler characteristics of the connected components of the strata $W_E\setminus Y_E,\, E\in\mathcal{E}_\varnothing$. \begin{theorem}[Theorem \ref{main} below] For every embedded toric resolution $\pi$ of a singularity $f$, every t.~n.~e. is indeed a nearby monodromy eigenvalue. \end{theorem} \begin{conjecture}[Constructive Denef--Loeser conjecture] For every embedded toric resolution $\pi$ of a singularity $f:(\C^n,0)\to(\C,0)$ and every pole $q$ of the topological $\zeta$-function of $f$, we have $\exp{2\pi i q}\in M_{f,\pi}$. \end{conjecture}

+The proof of the theorem follows from the properties of tropical characteristic classes of analytic germs.
+Namely, the Euler characteristics of the strata $Y_E$ and $W_E$ for $E\in\mathcal{E}_\varnothing$ are related to nearby monodromy eigenvalues of $f$ via the tropical characteristic classes of the strata $Y_E$ and $W_E$ for $E\in\mathcal{E}$ as follows.

+-- On one hand, using the adjunction property of tropical characteristic classes (Corollary \ref{schon}), we can express the tropical characteristic classes of the strata $Y_E$ and $W_E$ for $E\in\mathcal{E}$ in terms of the Euler characteristics of the strata $Y_E$ and $W_E$ for $E\in\mathcal{E}_\varnothing$.

+-- On the other hand, applying the pushforward property of tropical characteristic classes (Definition \ref{deftcc}.4) to the projection $\pi$, we extract from the tropical characteristic classes of $Y_E$ and $W_E$ for $E\in\mathcal{E}$ the Euler characteristics of the fibers of these strata under the projection $\pi$ over a nearby point $x\in S$, and then, via the A'Campo formula, some monodromy eigenvalues at $x$.

 \begin{remark} 1.
-We extract nearby monodromy eigenvalues from topology of orbits $E\in\mathcal{E}_\varnothing$ of arbitrary codimension, while the Varchenko \cite{V} and, more generally, A'Campo \cite{AC} formulas consume only codimension 1 orbits and produce only monodromy eigenvalues at the origin.
-Roughly speaking, we shall say that a t.~n.~e. has codimension $d$, if it is extracted from orbits of codimension at most $d+1$ (see Definition \ref{deftne}).
+We extract nearby monodromy eigenvalues from the topology of strata $E\in\mathcal{E}_\varnothing$ of arbitrary codimension, while the Varchenko \cite{V} and, more generally, A'Campo \cite{AC} formulas consume only codimension 1 strata of the exceptional divisor and produce only monodromy eigenvalues at the origin.
+Roughly speaking, we shall say that a t.~n.~e. has codimension $d$, if it is extracted from orbits of codimension at most $d+1$ (see Definition \ref{deftne} for details).